 In March 2019, EndoSisters East Africa Foundation, launched the yellow nails movement and used selected hair salons and nail bars to disseminate information and to ‘start the conversation’ on endometriosis in Nairobi, Mombasa, Kisumu, Nakuru and Thika within Kenya.
-We intend to role this social activation campaign out to all the 47 counties within Kenya in the short term, and to the greater East African region in the long term.

 The Yellow Nails Movement is a campaign aimed at sensitization and driving participation for endometriosis awareness creation.
 The movement aims to create a visual identifier for endometriosis through yellow nails and the traditionally known yellow ribbons given that yellow is the global endo colour.
 The call to action is ‘paint nails yellow’ and upload the said yellow nails photos on social media using #YellowNailsMovement.
 The target audience of this campaign are women and adolescents (teens included) of child bearing age who can either be accessed through salons, nail bars or through social media.

 The #YellowNailsMovement campaign was supported by the launch slogan, ‘start the conversation’ that aims to create a visual identifier for endometriosis in East Africa through yellow nails and yellow ribbons.

 This year, as a reflection of the program work that we are engaged in, our thematic message is ‘Be informed, take action!’

 In a web article from Endometriosis Foundation of America, Dr. Piraye Yurtas Beim, founder and CEO of next-generation women’s health company Celmatix, USA stated that